-Foreign labour force

-In reference to applicable on foreign labour.
-A foreign worker must have a written contract that will be explained to him/her in French or in his/her mother tongue.

-In Côte d'Ivoire, the regulations governing working conditions are defined by the following texts:

-Act 2016-886 relating to the Constitution of the Republic of Côte d'Ivoire: in its Article 5 stipulates that : Slavery, human trafficking, forced labor, physical or moral torture, inhumane, cruel, degrading and humiliating treatment, physical violence, female genital mutilation as well as all other forms of degradation of a human being are prohibited.

-This same provision is taken up by Ivorian Labour Code (Act 2015-532 of 20th July 2015 relating to the) particularly in its Article 3 In its Article 16.
+In its Antiple 10, It stimulates that, Child labour is makibited and munichable by law.
+It is makibited to employ the shild in an estimity that In its Article 16.
 It stipulates that: Child labour is prohibited and punishable by law.
 It is prohibited to employ the child in an activity that endangers him or her or affects his or her health, growth, physical and mental balance.
 Act n°2015-532 of 20 July 2015 relating to the Labour Code stipulates in its Chapter 4, (Art.11-1):: " Employers can hire their workers directly.
 They may also use the services of the public employment agency and private employment offices or offices.
 Any vacancy in the workplace must be declared to the public employment agency, published in a national newspaper with wide circulation and possibly any other means of communication.
 If within one month of the first publication, no national has met the required profile, the employer is authorized to recruit any other candidate.
-Companies are required to declare their hires and dismissals to the public employment placement agency

-ORDER No. 4810 MEFPPS AGEPE of 21 April 1997 to regulate the recruitment and expenses of the establishment of the visa form for the employment contract of non-Ivorian staff spells out in: Article 1: Prior to joining a company established in Côte d'Ivoire, any worker of another nationality must hold a contract of employment or a letter of employment endorsed by the Minister of Employment on a form established for this purpose.
+Companies are required to declare their hires and dismissals to the public employment agency ORDER No. 4810 MEFPPS AGEPE of 21 April 1997 to regulate the recruitment and expenses of the establishment of the visa form for the employment contract of non-lvorian staff spells out in: Article 1: Prior to joining a company established in Côte d'Ivoire, any worker of another nationality must hold a contract of employment or a letter of employment endorsed by the Minister of Employment on a form established for this purpose.
 The employment contract or the letter of employment must be obtained before the worker's admission on Ivorian territory.
 Within a maximum of three months from the date of his/her hiring, the non-Ivorian worker must request from the competent administrative services the issue of a work permit established on their behalf.
 This work permit, renewable once a year, is required at all checkpoints operated by the competent administrative services.
+Article 23.2 stipulates that: children shall not be employed in any company before the age of 16 and apprentices before the age of 14, unless otherwise provided for by regulation, () the employer shall keep a register of all persons under 18 employed in his company, each of whom shall indicate their date of birth.
+6.6.2 Critère 6 .7 : L The unit of certification ensures that the working environment under its control is safe and without undue risk to health 6.7.1 Occupational health and safety are covered under the 2016 Ivorian Constitution, (Law No. 2016-886 of 8th November 2016 (art 9 and 15) it stipulate that every individual has the right to medical care and decent working conditions.
+Law n°2015-532 relating to the Labour Code in its title IV defines the health and safety conditions to be respected when carrying out activities Article 41.2 stipulates that: To protect the life and health of employees, the employer is required to take all appropriate measures suitable to the conditions in which the business is operated.
+In particular, the employer shall adapt the facilities and regulate the work process in such a way as to protect the employees from accidents and illness as much as possible

+PRINCIPLE 6.
+RESPECT WORKERS' RIGHTS AND CONDITIONS